Nation stunned to learn schools that charge $50,000 per year unfairly favour rich people - The Beaverton

-Outrage soon followed the news that parents had paid large sums of money for consultants to improve their children’s applications through fraudulent means, such as faking SAT scores and bribing university administrators.
-This—and this alone—would be the factor that unfairly secured them spots in schools at which a bachelor’s degree costs over four times the average American’s yearly income.
+Outrage soon followed the that had paid large sums of money for consultants to improve their children’s applications through fraudulent means, such as faking SAT scores and bribing university administrators.
+This—and this alone—would be the factor that unfairly secured them spots in schools at which a ’s degree costs over four times the average American’s yearly income.

 “But now it turns out that if we had just falsified his application, he could have gone to Georgetown?” she said of the elite university whose tuition is $48,611 USD.
 “With no other barriers to speak of?
 It really is a shame.”